 Craft sets, Kinetic sand or a funky ukulele?
 There are no shortage of ideas in this category.
 These gift ideas include anything and everything that will spark your child’s imagination and let their creative juices flow.

 Here are a few of our favorites:

-Q-BA-Maze 2.0 helps children embrace their creativity while designing engineering wonders.
+The Q-BA-Maze 2.0 stunt set helps children embrace their creativity while designing engineering wonders.

-Awhile back, I had the pleasure of meeting Andrew Newman, author of Conscious Bedtime Stories.
+A few years ago, I had the pleasure of meeting Andrew Newman, author of Conscious Bedtime Stories.
 His books have been a hit at our household.
-They inspire valuable lessons and are filled with love and wisdom.
-A perfect way to connect with your child at the end of the day.
+They inspire valuable lessons and include plenty of love and wisdom.
+They remain the perfect way to connect with your child at the end of the day.

-This one transforms into a constellations map at night for double the magic.
+This globe transforms into a constellations map at night for double the magic.

 Filled with vibrant photos and fun stories, National Geographic Kids will entertain and captivate your little ones while teaching them about wildlife around the world.
 The magazine comes in two versions, National Geographic Little Kids (for ages 3-6) and National Geographic Kids (for ages 6 and up).
 National Geographic remains dedicated to expanding awareness about wildlife and the environment and supports exploration, critical research, and education programs worldwide.

-Do you have any meaningful gifts for kids you’d like to add?
+Do you have any meaningful Christmas gift ideas for kids you’d like to add?
 We’d love to hear about them.
 What is the best gift your child has ever received?
 What other ways do you practice conscious parenting during the holidays?